billwang80/cuda_cnn/README.txt

     cargo run --release -- cuda input/cnn.csv input/in.csv output/out_cuda.csv

-The program outputs the time spent doing "actual work", which is the work of converting input matrices to output vectors.
-This measurement does not include I/O or the overhead of initializing the GPU.
-As such, the time should be lower for the CUDA version than the CPU version.

 The repo also includes 2 helper scripts, written in Python:

   generate.py generates random CNNs and input matrices, defaulting to